Dominien/flexxter-calc/README.md

 ## License

-© FlexXter - All rights reserved
+© Flexxter - All rights reserved